maikschneider/bw_focuspoint_images/Documentation/Index.rst

 To configure the fields in the focus point wizard, use the following TypoScript settings.
 You can choose between **text**, **textarea** and **select** inputs in the wizard.

+This example setup is used to generate the output shown in :ref:`Example 1 <example1>`.

 .. code:: typoscript